Line drawing algorithm

 In computer graphics, a line drawing algorithm is an algorithm for approximating a line segment on discrete graphical media, such as pixel-based displays and printers.
 On such media, line drawing requires an approximation (in nontrivial cases).
 Basic algorithms rasterize lines in one color.
 A better representation with multiple color gradations requires an advanced process, spatial anti-aliasing.

 On continuous media, by contrast, no algorithm is necessary to draw a line.
 For example, cathode-ray oscilloscopes use analog phenomena to draw lines and curves.

-List of line drawing algorithms
+Single color line drawing algorithms

-The following is a partial list of line drawing algorithms: